anders-wartoft/LogGenerator/README.md

 - The regex parameter is set on the command line
 - The header parameter is set on the command line
-- The template is set to something other than 'none'
+- The template parameter is set to something other than 'none'

 The templates use regexes so if we can avoid to load and run them on each entry we can save a lot of processing power.
 For applications that need lots of eps, try generating the events to file first and then use LogGenerator or other application to load from disk.